aleferna12/colorir/docs/source/examples.rst

 - `simple_turtle_2`_
 - `simple_pygame`_
 - `color_picker`_
+- `color_wheel`_

-Simple example: Sharing colors between Turtle and PyGame projects
+Simple Example: Sharing Colors Between Turtle and PyGame Projects
 -----------------------------------------------------------------

 In this example we will combine python's turtle package with colorir to draw basic shapes.